ksaaskil/functional-programming-examples/monocle-ts/optics-part-1.md

 1. `getOption(set(a)(s)) = getOption(s).map(_ => a)`
 1. `set(a)(set(a)(s)) = set(a)(s)`

 The first two laws essentially ensure that `getOption` and `set` are "inverse" operations.
 The last one states that `set` is idempotent.

-If `set` added the new value to an empty array, the first law would be violated.
-If `set` prepended the new value to the existing array, the third law would be violated.
+If our `set` function for `head` added the new value to an empty array, the first law would be violated.
+If our `set` prepended the given value to the existing array, the third law would be violated.
 I won't go deeper into laws of optics in this article, but beware: when rolling out your own optics, make sure that the laws hold.
 You may want to use a property based testing library such as [`fastcheck`](https://github.com/dubzzz/fast-check) to be sure.

-Now that we've defined `getOption` and `set` for our `Optional` targeting the first value of the band, let's compose it with `members` Lens:
+Now that we've defined `getOption` and `set` for our `Optional` targeting the first value of the band, let's compose it with the `members` Lens:

 ```ts
 const membersLens = Lens.fromProp<Band>()("members");